 Kick-in-the-Face Kiwi Salsa Recipe

-Kiwi Salsa is my new favourite winter pick-me-up.
-It’s one of my all-time favorite kiwi recipes because it’s so zingy and refreshing, easy to make, and jazzes up so many otherwise basic dinners.
+Kiwi Salsa is my new favorite winter pick-me-up.
+It's one of my all-time favorite kiwi recipes because it's so zingy and refreshing, easy to make, and jazzes up so many otherwise basic dinners.
 This kiwi salsa is officially part of my complete strategy for saying a big F-U to the cold weather blues.

 I've had salsa on my mind a lot lately because as I'm writing this, we're nearing the end of winter.
 After months of dark afternoons and snow, rain, and general gloominess, I'm feeling ready to get outside, cheer-the-heck up, and get some bright sunny energy into my life in whatever way possible.
 This delightfully gingery Kiwi Salsa is one of the ways I'm doing that.